therealnicoroshi/modlist/README.md

 ##

-❗ **IMPORTANT NOTE** ❗

-If the girls in the perk tree are out of focus please hide the VRAMr file that is overwriting it so it can use the default full resolution image.
-It is located in the right pane of MO2 at Data/Textures/Interface/intfullnebulapanarama02.dds

 ### Stock Game

 The Nico Experience utilizes a Wabbajack technology called Stock Game.
 What this essentially does is create a copy of your Skyrim installation within the installation location of the list.
 This enables greater compatibility with other mod-lists.